fontforge/fontforge.github.io/en-US/documentation/developers/sfdformat.md

 the point names the anchor class it belongs to (in UTF-7), its location, what type of point it is (basechar, mark, baselig, basemark, entry, exit), and for ligatures a number indicating which ligature component it refers to.
-If you have configured fontforge with support for device tables, you may also see:
+You may also see:

 >     AnchorPoint: "bottom" 780 -60 basechar 0 {12-13 -1,-1} {8-14 1,0,-1,-1,-2,-2,-2}